jgeraigery/Steam-Market-History-Extended/README.md

 ## STEAM MARKET HISTORY EXTENDED
-A web app to overhaul the Steam market history UI.
 The Steam market UI has been nearly featureless for 10+ years now.
 This provides a clean UI overhaul with various additional features.

 ## FEATURES